King's Messenger: History

+The Queen's Messengers have a badge of office with the Sovereign's Royal Cypher with a silver greyhound below.
+Their badge has the motto Honi soit qui mal y pense meaning "shame on anyone who thinks evil of it".
+Their uniform was a dark blue jacket and waistcoat, grey trousers with scarlet outer seams, gilt buttons embossed with the Royal cypher encircled by the Crown and Garter, and a blue cloth cap.
+The badge would be suspended from the neck by a Garter blue riband.
+In practice they avoided wearing the uniform when travelling.

+The Queen's Messengers originally had a small salary of £60 and board wages of 7s 6d a day; when abroad they received an extra 5s 10d a day.
+The mileage allowance depended on the mode of transport: 6d a mile posting, 4d a mile by public conveyance and 2d a mile by sea.
+For computing their tax and superannuation pension their income was assessed at £400.
+They made this up by profits from mileage and other allowances, which gave them an income of about £800 a year.

+Lord Malmesbury, who was Foreign Secretary 1858-1859, attempted to revise their salary to £525 plus travel expenses without any other emoluments and reduced their number to 15.
+In 1859 Lord John Russell became Foreign Secretary and their salary was eventually settled at £400 a year with a £1 daily allowance when abroad (excluding departures) plus travel expenses, which came into force in 1861.

+By 1892 they had been reduced to 10 Messengers and their annual income was estimated £550.
+Fewer Messengers were needed because of the greater use of rail travel in Europe with journeys "recurring on stated days of the month - and to certain capitals only - principally Paris, Berlin, Vienna, St. Petersburg, and Constantinople.
+These fixed journeys take from a fortnight to one month out and home, and are now performed entirely by railway."

 Modern day

-Modern communications have diminished the role of the Queen's Messengers, but as original confidential documents still need to be conveyed securely between countries, their function remains valuable, but declining.
+Modern communications have diminished the role of the King's Messengers, but as original confidential documents still need to be conveyed securely between countries, their function remains valuable, but declining.

 In 1995 a parliamentary question put the number of Messengers then at 27.
 The number in March 2015 was sixteen full-time and two part-time, and the departmental headcount was nineteen.
 In December 2015 an article in the Daily Express suggested that the Queen's Messenger service was "facing the chop by cost-cutting Foreign Office mandarins who see them as a legacy of a by-gone age".
 However the service continues, as part of the secure logistics operation of FCDO Services, part of the Foreign Office.

 The British Rail Class 67 diesel locomotive 67005 bears the name Queen's Messenger.

 King's Messengers have been officially ratified by King Charles III.
-This happened in November 2022 - info provided by a former Queens Messenger recently retired.
+This happened in November 2022.